isaacgerg/synthetic_aperture_sonar_autofocus/README.md

 Past Usage:
 Cobb, J. T., & Zare, A. (2014).
 Boundary detection and superpixel formation in synthetic aperture sonar imagery.
 Proceedings of the Institute of Acoustics, 36(Pt 1).

-Approved for Public Release; distribution is unlimited.
+--- Approved for Public Release; distribution is unlimited. ---

+### Data Download
 Data available for download at: http://www.gergltd.com/data/sassed

 ## References